Rachel has been quit for 8 years. How did she do it? With everything she had.

 I'd been smoking since I was 15

 I never liked the experience of being addicted to something.
-All my quit attempts had been cold turkey, even when NRT was becoming available, as if it was some badge of honour to do it through sheer willpower.
-So I stayed off for a couple of years, back on for a few, off for a few more, each time starting because 'just one won't hurt...' and each time, stopping became harder.
+All my quit attempts had been cold turkey, even when nicotine replacement therapy (NRT) was becoming available, as if it was a badge of honour to do it through sheer willpower.
+So I stayed off for a couple of years, back on for a few, off for a few more, each time starting because "just one won't hurt...".
+Each time, stopping became harder.

-So this last time I've been off for 8 years.
+This last time I've been off for 8 years.
 The difference?
-I threw EVERYTHING at it that I needed to! inhalers, gum, patches.
+I threw EVERYTHING at it that I needed to!
+Nicotine inhalators, gum, patches.
 I would've taken medication if I needed to.
 NRT WORKS!
-I worded up my smoking friends - that if I asked for a drag or to bot a smoke, could they please say "just wait for 5 minutes".
-Surprising, the ones who couldn't do that, were the ones I spent less time with when I was feeling a bit wobbly. - I realised - FINALLY - that there's no 'one won't hurt' for me.
+I worded up my friends who smoked - that if I asked for a drag or to bot a smoke, could they please say "just wait for 5 minutes".
+Surprisingly, the friends who couldn't do that for me were the ones I spent less time with when I was feeling a bit wobbly.
+I realised, FINALLY, that there's no "one won't hurt" for me.

 Explore other support options

 There are a range of support options available to help you quit.

 Free Quit Support